Air Traffic Controller training

 *If you were born in Australia after 20 August 1986 an Australian birth certificate does not automatically prove citizenship.
 You must provide proof that at least one parent was a permanent resident at the time of your birth.
 If one or both parents are listed on the birth certificate as being born in Australia then this is sufficient.
 If both parents were born overseas then you must provide a citizenship certificate, passport or visa confirming the parent’s residency status at the time of your birth.

-For applicants with an Australian Qualification, you need to provide at least one of the following: Note that all qualifications must have been completed within the past 10 years.
+For applicants with an Australian Qualification, you need to provide the following:

 People born in Australia after 20 August 1986 are not automatically granted Australian citizenship.
 They must have had at least one parent who was an Australian permanent resident at the time they were born to be deemed an Australian citizen.
 If you are unable to provide proof of citizenship such as an Australia passport or citizenship certificate then you may be required to provide additional documentation.